 This toolkit provides a lot of information and materials on how to train health workers to offer CycleBeads.
 However, once health workers are trained, they also need ongoing support and supervision so the method is well integrated into the program.
 A supervisory tool called a Knowledge Improvement Tool (KIT) was developed by IRH as a checklist of important skills and behaviors needed to offer CycleBeads in a quality way.
-This KIT can be used by a supervisor or the health worker to check and make sure they are offering CycleBeads correctly.
-The KIT is available at www.irh.org.
+This KIT, found in Appendix 2, can be used by a supervisor or the health worker to check and make sure they are offering CycleBeads correctly.
 In addition to training and supervising health workers who offer CycleBeads, it is also important to orient other staff so they know CycleBeads are available and can refer interested clients to the trained health worker.
 The first lesson in this toolkit can be used to provide a quick orientation to all staff about CycleBeads.